Facts and stats about the Ross Bachelor of Business Administration class.

 Compelling application essays and Admission Portfolio.

-In order to be considered for Preferred Admission, you must indicate your interest on the U-M Member Page of the Common Application and answer the second essay question for the U-M supplement, which is: “Describe the unique qualities that attract you to the specific undergraduate College or School (including preferred admission and dual-degree programs) to which you are applying at the University of Michigan.
+In order to be considered for Preferred Admission, you must indicate your interest on the U-M Member Page of the Common Application or Coalition Application and answer the second essay question for the U-M supplement, which is: “Describe the unique qualities that attract you to the specific undergraduate College or School (including preferred admission and dual-degree programs) to which you are applying at the University of Michigan.
 How would that curriculum support your interests?”
 (500 words maximum).
 This essay should clearly explain your interest in business and/or the Ross School of Business.
 Avoid describing the University of Michigan; the Ross BBA Program; or our rankings, placement data, and class statistics.
 Rather, highlight what’s important to you.
 For the University of Michigan essay, focus on your unique interests and goals, and explain how the Ross BBA supports them.

-When completing the Common Application, you will additionally submit the Ross Admissions Portfolio.
+When completing the Common Application or Coalition Application, you will additionally submit the Ross Admissions Portfolio.
 This portfolio offers you the opportunity to express your interest, intent, and experience in business.
 It is also a chance to showcase unique aspects of who you are, because we know that you are more than a number.

 Within the portfolio, we are asking you to complete two components: